mcdonc/web3/web3.rst

 the character stream should use RFC 2047 MIME encoding.

-On Python platforms which do not have a native bytes-like type (e.g. Jython, IronPython, etc.), but instead which generally use textlike strings to represent bytes data, the definition of "bytes instance" can be changed: their "bytes instances" must be native strings that contain only code points representable in ISO-8859-1 encoding (``\u0000`` through ``\u00FF``, inclusive).
+On Python platforms which do not have a native bytes-like type (e.g. IronPython, etc.), but instead which generally use textlike strings to represent bytes data, the definition of "bytes instance" can be changed: their "bytes instances" must be native strings that contain only code points representable in ISO-8859-1 encoding (``\u0000`` through ``\u00FF``, inclusive).
 It is a fatal error for an application on such a platform to supply strings containing any other Unicode character or code point.
 Similarly, servers and gateways on those platforms **must not** supply strings to an application containing any other Unicode characters.

+..
+XXX (armin: Jython now has a bytes type, we might remove this section after seeing about IronPython)

 HTTP 1.1 Expect/Continue
 ------------------------